Elegy (The Twilight Zone): Plot

 Later, Wickwire re-installs the embalmed astronauts in their ship, posing them at their posts as if they were on their way home.

 Closing narration

 Episode notes

 Inside the spaceship, "equipment" originally constructed for the film Forbidden Planet was reused for this episode, and shows up in a number of other Twilight Zone episodes.
-The sound effects heard inside the spaceship will be used again six years later as some of the sounds on the bridge of the starship USS Enterprise, in the original Star Trek television series.
+The sound effects heard inside the spaceship would be used again six years later as some of the sounds on the bridge of the starship USS Enterprise, in the original Star Trek television series.
 The song played in the scene with the frozen marching band is "Hot Time" by the University of Wisconsin’s marching band.
 The set of the room of the frozen mayor addressing the crowd had been used in the previous episodes "The Sixteen-Millimeter Shrine" as part of Barbara Trenton's home, as well as in "The Purple Testament" as the lobby of an Army hospital.
 It would be used again as a hallway of a college campus in "Long Live Walter Jameson".
+The scene with the couple dancing and the band playing ‘Fascination’ is a throwback to the movie Love in the Afternoon starring Gary Cooper and Audrey Hepburn.